 They should have access to clean water and food at all times and should be vaccinated and dewormed regularly.

 Yes, calico Persian cats typically get along well with children.
-They are usually gentle and tolerant of being handled, which makes them a great pet for families with young children.
+They are usually gentle and tolerant of being handled, which makes them great pets for families with young children.

 However, parents should always supervise any interactions between kids and pets to ensure everyone stays safe.